pybricks/pybricks-micropython/doc/source/startinstall.rst

 Installation
 ===================

-This page guides you through the steps to collect and install everything you need to get started programming.
+This page guides you through the steps to collect and install everything you need to start programming.

 What do you need?
 -----------------------------------------------------------